d3sformal/debug-infra-gentests/README.md

 ### Phases

 The workflow we will present consists of 3 phases.
 Each phase requires slightly different instrumentation.
-Two instrumentation passes are required to be performed on the tested program (1 for the first phase, the other for the rest).
+Two instrumentation passes on the tested program are required (1 for the first phase, the other for the rest).
 Here, we list the phases and describe their purpose.
 We also **emphasize** important concepts:

 1. **Call tracing** - collects information about what functions have been entered in the instrumented program
     * user selects the **target functions**, which are subject to further tracing and final testing